TijilMinocha/Project_PassGuard_Password-Manager/README.md

-# Project - <PassGuard/> Your own Password Manager
+# Project - PassGuard : Your own Password Manager

 ## Overview
 - A **Password Manager Web APP** built with **ReactJS**, **Vite**, and **Tailwind CSS**.